Static Stretching

 *This list is not intended to create controversy.
 I realize that this list was constructed some years ago and some may consider one or two muscles are misplaced.
 I prefer to look at the concept that Janda has introduced.
 He is showing us a concept of patterns.
 The weakness causes the tightness and the tightness causes the weakness.
 You cannot just fix only one because they are mutually dysfunctional.
 Also note that the list of ‘muscles prone to weakness' usually function as stabilizers and the ‘muscles prone to tightness' usually function as movers.
 Why not consider one of the underlying causes of muscle tightness to be a dysfunctional stabilizer system that causes movers to shorten in an attempt to create support.
 Simply stretching muscles that appear tight will only address part of the problem and will rarely get to the cause.

-Summery of Static Stretching Points with Comments
+Summery Of Static Stretching Points With Comments

 A static stretch creates awareness of tightness and sets a baseline for future comparison.
 It can function as a quick self appraisal of limitation, changes in limitation, or lack of limitation.
 It can also create awareness of appreciable asymmetries between functional units of the right and left side of the body.
 Dr. McGill supports static stretching in the presence of asymmetry.